ycorcos1/MovieBud/README.md

-# MovieBud
+MovieBud

-### This app is meant to help users find a movie to watch when they are stuck.

-#### This app was created using React and interacts with The Movie DB (TMDB) API.
-Users can select genres to filter out a movie if they choose, once they generate, a movie is displayed along with its poster, overview, release dates, genres, and ratings.
-Users can also go back to edit the filters or generate another movie using the same filters.
+MovieBud is a React-based application designed to assist users in discovering movies to watch when they're undecided.
+By interacting with The Movie Database (TMDB) API, users can filter movies by genres and receive detailed information about randomly selected films.

+## Live Demo

+Experience the application live at [moviebud.s3-website-us-east-1.amazonaws.com](http://moviebud.s3-website-us-east-1.amazonaws.com).

+## Features

+- **Genre Filtering**: Users can select specific genres to tailor movie suggestions to their preferences.
+- **Random Movie Generation**: Upon applying filters, the app displays a randomly selected movie that matches the chosen criteria.
+- **Detailed Movie Information**: For each suggested movie, the app provides:
+  - Poster image
+  - Overview
+  - Release date
+  - Genres
+  - Ratings
+- **Flexible Exploration**: Users can modify their filters or generate new movie suggestions based on the same filters.